Lyme Disease, Co-Infections, Tick-Borne Illness (TBI) and Functional Medicine.

 If getting over Chronic Lyme/TBI was as simple as taking antibiotics or herbs you would already be well.

 The complex of Lyme Disease and the many Co-Infections that can go with it is known as Tick Borne illness (TBI)

-Anyone who has suffered from the long-term consequences of Lyme disease knows that it can be a devastating, life-altering illness.
+Those suffering from Chronic Lyme disease or TBI know that it can be a devastating, life-altering illness.

 The controversial part of Lyme is the chronic or persistent form.
 It is so controversial that even using the term Chronic Lyme raises the ire of many doctors.